d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 :label:`chapter_linear_algebra`

-Now that you can store and manipulate data, let's briefly review the subset of basic linear algebra that you will need to understand and implement most of models covered in this book.
+Now that you can store and manipulate data, let us briefly review the subset of basic linear algebra that you will need to understand and implement most of models covered in this book.
-Below, we introduce the basic concepts, expressing each both through mathematical notation and the corresponding realization in code.
+Below, we introduce the basic concepts, expressing each both through mathematical notations and the corresponding implementations in code.
 If you are already confident in your basic linear algebra, feel free to skim or skip this section.